 Parents often come to us worried about delays in their child's speech and language development, asking questions such as "is my child on track?".

-To help with this, the below language developmental milestones are a great way for parents to monitor their child's language development and determine if their child is delayed.
+Language developmental milestones are a great way for parents to monitor their child's language development and determine if their child may have a delay.
 While progress can vary significantly, parents should be aware of these milestones as their child builds their language abilities, as deviation from these milestones may indicate a delay and need for speech/language therapy.

 |0-3 months||Smiles and interacts with others|